Kirsten Gillibrand forming exploratory committee for 2020 White House run

 "I know I have the compassion, the courage, and the fearless determination to get that done," she said.

 Filing paperwork with the Federal Election Commission for an exploratory committee will allow the senator to raise and spend money like a presidential candidate, before officially entering the race.
 Candidates are supposed to take this step within 15 days of raising or spending more than $5,000 on a potential bid.
-Gillibrand has been hiring campaign staffers, renting out a campaign headquarters, and is planning a trip to Iowa this weekend, according to reports.
+Gillibrand has been hiring campaign staffers, renting out a campaign headquarters, and is planning a trip to Iowa this weekend.

+She promptly tweeted out a new campaign website, which solicits email addresses, donations and resumes for potential staffers.

 Gillibrand's campaign will focus on her as an advocate for families and the disadvantaged, a leader on transparency in politics, and a fierce opponent of President Donald Trump, a campaign official told NBC News on Tuesday.
 In particular, voters can expect to hear about the senator's efforts to reform the handling of sexual assault in the military, pass a 9/11 health bill to aid first responders, and her efforts to encourage transparency in politics.
 She has said she is the first member of Congress to release her official daily meetings, earmark requests and personal financial disclosures online.